QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 # Automated Earthquake Identification And Notification Systems
 This repository is for my dissertation project of Durham MDS.
-## use interactiveMain.ipynb for examples of current progress.
+## Use interactiveMain.ipynb for examples of current progress.

 This flowchart showing below would reflect my current design and progress.